Strategy

 Sanitation

 Access to sanitation is a key focus for the IFS Foundation.
-Not only does it allow privacy, but it is also vital to ensuring the safety of the community and preventing and containing diseases.
+Not only does it allow privacy, but it is also vital to ensuring the safety of the community by preventing and containing diseases.
 A lack of sanitation can leave communities vulnerable to diseases such as intestinal worms, trachoma and schistosomiasis.

 Why Sri Lanka